Close Menu

 Making Learning Fun Without Technology

-The “teacher” wrote long sentences on the whiteboard.
-She wasn’t just scribbling; she was teaching my daughter how to read and write complex Khmer script from her own school lessons.
+She was actually teaching my daughter to read and write complex Khmer script, pulled straight from her own school lessons.

-This is one of the unexpected benefits of kids playing school that I hadn’t anticipated.
-They were learning about time management and handling pressure, all while having fun.
+That’s one of the unexpected benefits of kids playing school that I hadn’t really thought about before.

 How Pretend Play Helps Learning

-• Kids control the experience: They decide what to learn and how.
+They decide what to learn and how, so they’re already more invested.

-The “teacher” was sharing what she learned at school.
-My daughter was practicing her writing.
-My toddler was watching and copying.
-Everyone was learning something.
+My daughter was practicing writing.
+The toddler was watching and copying everything.
+Everyone was getting something out of it.

 When Nature Joined the Lesson

-A strong wind blew across our patio.
-It caught the big red woven mat and lifted it into the air like a magic carpet, folding it right up over the students.
-For a moment, the whole “classroom” was chaos.
-Notebooks slid away.
-Pencils rolled across the driveway.
+It caught the big red mat and launched it into the air like a magic carpet, folding it right over the students.

 Then came the laughter.

-The strict “teacher” started giggling.
-My stressed daughter began laughing, too.
-Even the toddler looked on in confusion as the floor suddenly became a wall.
-In one second, the tension disappeared.
-The fun came back.
+Even the toddler looked around in total confusion as the floor suddenly became a wall.
+Just like that, the tension was gone.

 The Importance of Play for Kids (And a Lesson for Adults)